nodejh/sequelize-automate/README.md

     timestamps: false,
   },
 };

+// automate options
 const options = {
   type: 'js', // Which code style want to generate, supported: js/ts/egg/midway.
 Default is `js`.
   camelCase: false, // Model name camel case.
 Default is false.
   fileNameCamelCase: true, // Model file name camel case.
 Default is false.
   dir: 'models', // What directory to place the models.
 Default is `models`.
   typesDir: 'models', // What directory to place the models' definitions (for typescript), default is the same with dir.
+  emptyDir: false, // Remove all files in `dir` and `typesDir` directories before generate models.
   tables: null, // Use these tables, Example: ['user'], default is null.
   skipTables: null, // Skip these tables.
 Example: ['user'], default is null.
   tsNoCheck: false, // Whether add @ts-nocheck to model files, default is false.